D1ssolute/D1ssolute/README.md

 - Graduating in 2025 from Peter the Great Saint Petersburg Polytechnic University
 - Student at mechatronics and robotics field of study
-- Python, C++, C
+- Using Python, C++, C in my projects
-- ROS, Docker, MATLAB, Linux, Git, CAD and ECAD working experience
+- I have experience working with ROS, Docker, MATLAB, Linux, Git, several CAD and ECAD programmes
 - You can ask me about my projects and collaboration options
 - Contact me: makarov.dslt@gmail.com or https://t.me/makarov_gv